alza-bitz/snowpark-clj/.github/instructions/solution_design.instructions.md

 - Any functions wrapping Snowpark methods that only take one or more column object args, e.g. filter(..), sort(..), must be consistent in what will be accepted: either column objects that will be passed to the wrapped method, or values that will be given to write-key-fn and column objects created, before calling the wrapped method.
 - Any functions wrapping Snowpark methods that take either string column name or column object args, e.g. select(..), groupBy(..), must be consistent in what will be accepted: either column objects that will be passed to the wrapped method, or values that will be given to write-key-fn before calling the wrapped method.
 - All functions must be implemented without using string SQL expressions where possible.
-- Any functions wrapping Snowpark dataframe creation methods must return a map wrapping the dataframe and the options from the session wrapper argument.
+- Any functions wrapping Snowpark dataframe creation methods must return a map wrapping the dataframe and the options from the session wrapper.
-- Any functions wrapping Snowpark eager transformation methods must return a map wrapping the dataframe and the options from the dataframe wrapper argument.
+- Any functions wrapping Snowpark eager transformation methods must return a map wrapping the dataframe and the options from the dataframe wrapper.
 - Function names must be prefixed with df- when the names would otherwise collide with Clojure core.

 # Functions layer